 When I broached the subject of breakfast for dinner, Bill was all for it.
 He suggested waffles with sausage, pancakes with sausage…or even steak and eggs.
 Well, sure, those would certainly work.
 But I had something a little more gourmet in mind…a frittata, strata or quiche.
 And, yes, I had to define all these for Bill before he agreed.
 He was familiar with quiche…as he knew real men didn’t eat them.
 A strata is a layered brunch casserole…with bread, eggs and cheese.
-And the one I had in mind sounded irresistible… with challah, Gorgonzola, St. André, rosemary and prosciutto.
+I spotted this irresistible Prosciutto, Gorgonzola and Rosemary Strata …which also featured challah, St. André and rosemary.

 I found this marvelous recipe in my trusty New Basics cookbook…though there was some user error.
 I mistakenly used a 1 1/2 quart soufflé dish instead of the larger one called for in the recipe.
 Hmmmm….Mt.
 Vesuvius occurred in my oven….plus there were an awful lot of salty ingredients packed into that undersized container.
 Not a pretty nor tasty outcome.
 So your number one requirement is to use the proper container size.
 Check.
 I’d also cut back on the Gorgonzola a bit so that the incredibly rich, triple creme St. André cheese gets its share of the glory.
 Double check.
 I reduced the salt and prosciutto amounts as well…but I’ve included the original amounts for your reference.
 The fresh rosemary tastes amazing in combination with these two cheeses…don’t be tempted to use dried…it just won’t be the same.
 Are you drooling yet???

 This week’s Sunday Supper theme is breakfast for dinner…so be sure to check out all the excellent ideas from my Sunday Supper friends listed below.
 I know you’ll be inspired to work in a hearty breakfast entree for your evening meal very soon!